pengyuhwang/Tiktok-PM-Exam/spec.md

 1. Generate 3 unique TikTok script structures (Styles including but not limited to: Educational, Narrative/Vlog, Controversial/Humor).
 2. Generate 5-10 high-traffic, relevant Hashtags.
 3. Suggest 1 background music style description.

+IMPORTANT: All output content MUST be in English, regardless of the topic's language.

 Must strictly follow this JSON Schema:
 {